What’s the key to a successful OTC marketing strategy? Environmental data.

 {{key-insights}}

-Over-the-counter (OTC) medications are a staple of modern life, providing relief from a wide range of ailments and helping us power through even the toughest of days.
+Over-The-Counter (OTC) medications are a staple of modern life, providing relief from a wide range of ailments and helping us power through even the toughest of days.
 From allergies to colds and pain relief to sleep aids, there are tons of companies and medicines out there for just about everything.
 Amidst such tight competition for shelf space, traditional marketing efforts may just be falling short.

 Exploring the OTC Market